mailjet/wordpress-mailjet-plugin-apiv3/README.md

 Mailjet's official plugin for WordPress will allow you to:

-* Send both transactional and marketing emails from your Wordpress site;
+* Send both transactional and marketing emails from your WordPress site;
 * Reconfigure your wp_mail() function to use Mailjet's SMTP instead of mail() for enhanced deliverability and tracking;
 * To easily create contact lists and manage personalisation variables;
 * Have the insight you need from a real-time dashboard showing opens, clicks, geographies, average time to click, user agents, etc;